 - iv.
-DETERMINE THE EXTENT OF HISTORY OBTAINED: The levels of E/M services recognize four types of history that are defined as follows: - Problem Focused -- chief complaint; brief history of present illness or problem. - Expanded Problem Focused -- chief complaint; brief history of present illness; problem pertinent system review. - Detailed -- chief complaint; extended history of present illness; problem pertinent system review extended to include review of a limited number of additional systems; pertinent past, family and/or social history directly related to patients problems. - Comprehensive -- chief complaint; extended history of present illness; review of systems which is directly related to the problem(s) indicated in the history of the present illness plus a review of all additional body systems; complete past, family and social history.
+DETERMINE THE EXTENT OF HISTORY OBTAINED: The levels of E/M services recognize four types of history that are defined as follows: - Problem Focused chief complaint, brief history of present illness or problem. - Expanded Problem Focused chief complaint; brief history of present illness; problem pertinent system review. - Detailed chief complaint; extended history of present illness; problem pertinent system review extended to include review of a limited number of additional systems; pertinent past, family and/or social history directly related to the patient's problems. - Comprehensive chief complaint; extended history of present illness; review of systems which is directly related to the problem(s) identified in the history of the present illness plus a review of all additional body systems; complete past, family and social history.

-The comprehensive history obtained as part of the preventive medicine evaluation and management service is not problem-oriented and does not involve a chief complaint or present illness.
+The comprehensive history obtained as part of the preventive medicine evaluation and management service is not problem-oriented and does not involve a chief complaint of present illness.
 It does, however, include a comprehensive system review and comprehensive or interval past, family and social history as well as a comprehensive assessment/history of pertinent risk factors.

 - v.
-DETERMINE THE EXTENT OF EXAMINATION PERFORMED: The levels of E/M services recognize four types of examination that are defined as follows: - Problem Focused -- a limited examination of the affected body area or organ system. - Expanded Problem Focused -- a limited examination of the affected body area or organ system and other symptomatic or related organ system(s). - Detailed -- an extended examination of the affected body area(s) and other symptomatic or related organ system(s). - Comprehensive -- a general multi-system examination or a complete examination of a single organ system.
+DETERMINE THE EXTENT OF EXAMINATION PERFORMED: The levels of E/M services recognize four types of examination that are defined as follows: - Problem Focused a limited examination of the affected body area or organ system. - Expanded Problem Focused a limited examination of the affected body area or organ system and other symptomatic or related organ system(s). - Detailed an extended examination of the affected body area(s) and other symptomatic or related organ system(s). - Comprehensive a general multi-system examination or a complete examination of a single organ system.
 NOTE: The comprehensive examination performed as part of the preventive medicine evaluation and management service is multi-system, but its extent is based on age and risk factors identified.

-For the purposes of these definitions, the following organ systems are recognized: eyes, ears, nose, mouth and throat; cardiovascular; respiratory; gastrointestinal; genitourinary; musculoskeletal; skin; neurologic; psychiatric; hematologic/lymphatic/immunologic.
+For the purposes of these definitions, the following organ systems are recognized: eyes, ears, nose, mouth and throat; cardiovascular; respiratory; gastrointestinal; genitourinary; musculoskeletal; skin, neurologic; psychiatric; hematologic/lymphatic/immunologic.

-- vi.
-DETERMINE THE COMPLEXITY OF MEDICAL DECISION MAKING: Medical decision making refers to the complexity of establishing a diagnosis and/or selecting a management option as measured by: - the number of possible diagnoses and/or the number management options that must be considered; - the amount and/or complexity of medical records, diagnostic tests, and/or other information that must be obtained, reviewed and analyzed; and - the risk of significant complications, morbidity and/or mortality, as well as co-morbidities, associated with the patient's presenting problem(s), the diagnostic procedure(s) and/or the possible management options.
+vi.
+DETERMINE THE COMPLEXITY OF MEDICAL DECISION MAKING:

+Medical decision making refers to the complexity of establishing a diagnosis and/or selecting a management option as measured by:

+- the number of possible diagnoses and/or the number of management options that must be considered; - the amount and/or complexity of medical records, diagnostic tests, and/or other information that must be obtained, reviewed and analyzed; and - the risk of significant complications, morbidity and/or mortality, as well as co-morbidities, associated with the patient's presenting problem(s), the diagnostic procedure(s) and/or the possible management options.

-Four types of medical decision making are recognized: straightforward; low complexity; moderate complexity; and, high complexity.
+Four types of medical decision making are recognized: straightforward; low complexity; moderate complexity, and, high complexity.
 To qualify for a given type of decision making, two of the three elements in the table following must be met or exceeded:

-Number of Amount and/or Risk of Type of decision

-diagnoses or complexity of complications making

-management data to be and/or morbidity

-options reviewed or mortality

-minimal minimal or none minimal straight forward

-limited limited low low complexity

-multiple moderate moderate moderate

-complexity

-extensive extensive high high complexity
+Number of diagnoses or management options Amount and/or complexity of data Risk of complications and/or morbidity or Type of decision making management options to be reviewed mortality making minimal minimal or none minimal straightforward limited limited low low complexity multiple moderate moderate moderate complexity extensive extensive high high complexity vii.
+SELECT THE APPROPRIATE LEVEL OF E/M SERVICES BASED ON THE FOLLOWING:

-Comorbidities/underlying diseases, in and of themselves, are not considered in selecting a level of E/M services unless their presence significantly increases the complexity of the medical decision making.
+Co-morbidities/underlying disease, in and of themselves, are not considered in selecting a level of E/M services unless their presence significantly increases the complexity of the medical decision making.